gjeschke/MMMx/docs/source/flex.rst

     verbose [trials]

 Arguments
-    *   ``cycles`` - number of Monte carlo trials after which new verbose information is written to logfile Remarks
+    *   ``trials`` - number of Monte carlo trials after which new verbose information is written to logfile Remarks
     *   by default, verbose is off
     *   verbose without argument has a default of 200 trials